mhweiner/HMJS/API.md

 # HMJS Usage & API

-**Tip**: If there is any confusion, it is highly encouraged that you read the source code, src/hmjs.js.
-It's written in a way that's easy to read, and has javadoc style function comments.
+**Tip**: If there is any confusion, read the source code, src/hmjs.js.
+It's easy to read, and has javadoc style function comments! :) Yay!

 ## HM Object